ibm-industrial/opcua-to-ibmiotp/README.md

 Node-REDs used to receive any incoming OPC-UA messages from the OPC simulation server and send them to the Watson IoT platform
 * Install Node-RED on the IBM Cloud
 * Import the Node-RED flow Move
-* configure the OPC UA node
+* Configure the OPC UA node
-* configure the Watson IoT node
+* Configure the Watson IoT node